Force over Distance: Chapter 52

 “Nothing good,” Rush whispered.

 “C’mon, genius.”
-Young took a few steps toward his chief scientist.
+Young took a step toward his chief scientist.
 “Drop that interference.”

-“Bit of a dog’s breakfast in there,” Rush said, gesturing vaguely at his temple.
+“Bit of a dog’s breakfast in there.”
+Rush gestured at his temple.

 Young snorted.
-“Uh, not sure what you think dogs eat, but unless it’s abstract representations of opalescent electrostatic storms, you’re gonna need to hone your metaphor game.”
+“Not sure what you think dogs eat, but unless it’s abstract representations of opalescent electrostatic storms, you’re gonna need to hone your metaphor game.”

 Rush shot him a look of pained disapproval.
 “Control yourself.
 Please.”

-“Don’t tempt me,” Young said, mostly swallowing his grin.
+“Don’t tempt me,” Young said, swallowing his grin.
 “What.
 Too poetic for you?”

 “A certain veneer of hostility really ought to be maintained.”
-Rush looked down and did a shit job of not smiling at this hands.
+Rush did a shit job of not smiling at his hands.

 Young snorted.
 “You can be in charge of that.”
-Cautiously, he crossed to Rush, stepped in, and pressed the back of his hand against the scientist’s forehead.
+Cautiously, he crossed to Rush and pressed the back of his hand against the scientist’s forehead.
 “Ugh.
 Genius.
 C’mon.
 You’re burning up.
 What are you doing standing around picking fights?”

 Rush sighed.
 “Oh, one wants a little variety, I suppose.”